FriedBaconAndEggs/GitCookBook/README.md

+git commit -a -m "newBranch finished and tested." git push -u origin newBranch # push the newBranch branch to the remote repository and set it as upstream git checkout master # return to the master branch
+# Note: above command doesn't set the corresponding remote as upstream.
+For example, git diff @{upstream}
+# now compares HEAD with remotes/origin/newBranch instead of remotes/origin/master until you switch upstream
-git commit -a -m "newBranch finished and tested." git push -u origin newBranch # push the newBranch branch to the remote repository and set it as upstream git checkout master # return to the master branch git merge newBranch # merge the newBranch branch back into the master branch git push origin --delete newBranch # delete the remote branch git branch -d newBranch # delete the local branch because there's no further need for it git log --all --decorate --oneline --graph # show branching graph
+git branch -u remotes/origin/master # set remotes/origin/master as upstream
+git merge newBranch # merge the newBranch branch back into the master branch git commit -a -m "merged with newBranch" # you need to commit if the merge was fast-forward git push -u origin master # set remotes/origin/master as upstream (if not set yet) and push git push origin --delete newBranch # delete the remote branch git branch -d newBranch # delete the local branch because there's no further need for it git log --all --decorate --oneline --graph # show branching graph